 1. Price Stability: Price Stability implies promoting economic development with considerable emphasis on price stability.
 The centre of focus is to facilitate the environment which is favourable to the architecture that enables the developmental projects to run swiftly while also maintaining reasonable price stability.

-3. Promotion of Fixed Investment: The aim here is to increase the productivity of investment by restraining non essential fixed investment.
+3. Promotion of Fixed Investment: The aim here is to increase the productivity of investment by restraining non-essential fixed investment.

-5. Promotion of Exports and Food Procurement Operations: Monetary policy pays special attention in order to boost exports and facilitate the trade.
+5. Promotion of Exports and Food Procurement Operations: Monetary policy pays special attention in order to boost exports and facilitate trade.
 It is an independent objective of monetary policy.

 6. Desired Distribution of Credit: Monetary authority has control over the decisions regarding the allocation of credit to priority sector and small borrowers.
-This policy decides over the specified percentage of credit that is to be allocated to priority sector and small borrowers.
+This policy decides over the specified percentage of credit that is to be allocated to the priority sector and small borrowers.

-So it can be conclude that the implementation of the monetary policy plays a very prominent role in the development of a country.
-It’s a kind of double edge sword, if money is not available in the market as the requirement of the economy, the investors will suffer (investment will decline in the economy) and on the other hand if the money is supplied more than its requirement then the poor section of the country will suffer because the prices of essential commodities will start rising.
+So it can be concluded that the implementation of the monetary policy plays a very prominent role in the development of a country.
+It’s a kind of double edge sword, if money is not available in the market as the requirement of the economy, the investors will suffer (investment will decline in the economy) and on the other hand, if the money is supplied more than its requirement then the poor section of the country will suffer because the prices of essential commodities will start rising.